shallcro/metadata_test/markdown/icpsr_study_schema.md

 For names of people:

-  * The First name can include any middle names or initials; the Last name can include any suffixes (such as 'II' or 'Jr.').
+  * The first name can include any middle names or initials; the Last name can include any suffixes (such as 'II' or 'Jr.').
 If a first name includes only an inital, there is no space between first and middle initials.
   * Abbreviations are discouraged (especially 'et al.') but suffixes such as 'Sr.' and 'Jr.' are allowed.

 For names of organizations: